TorahBibleCodes/TorahBibleCodes_Sphinx/docs/source/usage.rst

 After installing Python as well as cloning the TorahBibleCodes GitHub Repo to your local computer:

+1.)
 Navigate to the local folder to where you have cloned TorahBibleCodes.

+2.)
 Open a Command Line Interface (CLI) such as Windows PowerShell or the equivalent on other Apple and Linux devices.

+3.)
 Activate your ``ipython`` interactive python development environment by typing ``ipython`` at your CLI prompt.

-After your IPython development environment has been activated in the CLI Window, type ``%run p.py`` at the IPython command prompt.
+After your IPython development environment has been activated in the CLI Window:

+4.)
+Type ``%run p.py`` at the IPython command prompt.

 You will be prompted to select a text from the Hebrew Bible via the :py:func:`fn_GetUserInput` function.